ansible/ansible-lint/CONTRIBUTING.md

 Although the code is not currently PEP8 compliant, that is an aspiration.
 Fixes that only adjust PEP8 (especially large scale ones) affect git blame in a bad way, but please feel free to clean up code in areas near where you're working!

+Similarly, adhering to pylint, pyflakes etc. would be nice in principle but confuses authorship for similar reasons.

+An easy rule is that if the change doesn't change behaviour such that it would fail a unit test beforehand and pass the same test afterwards, the change probably won't be accepted.